 What Size Unit Do You Need?

-Sizing a mini split is done by the square feet a home has.
+Sizing a mini split is done by measuring the square feet a home has.

 After the square footage is known, next use a mini split sizing chart for the right size for your home.